indexcosmos/indexcosmos.github.io/_posts/2015-08-28-how-I-made-my-github-page.md

 ```

 Should you receive an error, read it carefully.
-If you have missed a step through the installion process.
-The error message may assist you in debugging the problem.
+If a step was missed during the installion process an error message may assist you in debugging the problem.

 ### Step 3.
 Install Gems